share424/Artificial-Intelligence---K-Nearest-Neighbour/README.md

-# Artificial Intelligence - K-Nearest Neighbour
+# Artificial Intelligence - K-Nearest Neighbors
-An algorithm for classification data, where there are 5 variable and class value between 0 - 3
+An implementation of kNN algorithm in python.
+This project was used to complete my exercise.

 ### Data Train
 There are 800 dataset with 5 variable and their class from 0 - 3